All They are Saying is Give War a Chance

 It is a measure of the stupidity, subservience and sheer incompetence of the EU leaders that they have taken a reckless decision which runs entirely contrary to Europe’s own economic interests.
 Greece, Italy and Spain all import large quantities of Iranian oil and are all likely to pay a heavy price at a time when their economies are already going under.

 The EU’s aggressive brinkmanship has been given the usual diplomatic facade, with a joint statement from Cameron, Merkel and Sarkozy calling on Iran to suspend its nuclear activities and insisting that ‘We have no quarrel with the Iranian people.
 But the Iranian leadership has failed to restore international confidence in the exclusively peaceful nature of its nuclear programme.’

 Similar statements were made when sanctions were introduced against Iraq that led to an estimated half a million deaths during the 1990s.
-They were also made by Western leaders before the bombs fell on Serbia, Iraq and Afghanistan, and no doubt the Iranian population will feel similarly moved by their concern.
-Because, after all, as Foreign Secretary William Hague insists:
+They were also made by Western leaders before the bombs fell on Serbia, Iraq and Afghanistan, and no doubt the Iranian population will feel similarly moved by Foreign Secretary William Hague insistence that:

 ‘It is absolutely right to do this when Iran is continuing to breach UN resolutions and refusing to come to meaningful negotiations on its nuclear programme.
 These are peaceful and legitimate measures, they are not about conflict.’